Shā Qĭshàn 沙啟善

 Surnames carry no meanings over from the character's other uses, and are best seen as proper names.
 My given surname Shā 沙 is very peculiar and rare.
 The only famous figure in Chinese history with 沙 as a surname (so far as I know) is 沙悟凈 - Shā Wùjìnga rather gnarly looking (and, coincidentally, bald!) disciple of the Buddhist monk Xuánzàng in the epic novel Journey to the West (written ca. 1590s).

 Personal names do, however, carry meaning.
-My personal name is perhaps equally strange, but it also (strangely!) reflects much of my academic research.
+My personal name is perhaps equally unusual, but it also (and fortuitously!) represents what motivates much of my academic research.

 啟 = revealing; shàn 善 = goodness